 For freshwater on the other hand, from August to November is the best time because there are high tides which could bring a lot of fish.
 This is also the time when there are more foods for the fish, and thus they grow big.

 When fishing in Vietnam, you can challenge yourself, have fun, catch big fishes and different species in Vietnam's water, or just spend a leisure time patiently fishing for smaller fishes at rivers and lakes.
-Another fun way of fishing in Vietnam, which involves a bit of physical movements, is to catch fish using your hand.
-Each type of fishing will leave you unique experience and memory, but remember to bring medication and safety tools to take care of your health when taking part in this exciting sport.
+Another fun way of fishing in Vietnam, which involves a few physical movements, is to catch fish using your hand.
+Each type of fishing will leave you a unique experience and memory, but remember to bring medication and safety tools to take care of your health when taking part in this exciting sport.
 Ready?
 Now let's go fishing!

 © Written by Alexis for itourvn.com | itourvn.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com